Exchange rates are extremely important for a trading economy such as the UK. There are several reasons for this, including:

 A bilateral rate is the rate of exchange of one currency for another, such as £1 exchanging for $1.50.

-In the UK, Sterling’s average rate is measured by the Sterling Trade Weighted Index.
+In the UK, Sterling’s average rate is measured by the Sterling Exchange Rate Index.
+(ERI)

 As a result of these criticisms, in 2005 the Bank of England introduced a new version of the index which can adjust more rapidly to changes in trade patterns.